psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 Jane Lock, another of those unfortunate girls, living in the same yard as the last witness, said— I know the prisoners.
 I saw King on Monday night.
 On Tuesday morning, about half-past seven, I saw him in the Tontine yard.
 I was in a neighbour's house the time.
 When I went into my own house, I saw some things there.
 It was about half-an-hour before I went to my own house.
 I did not see King away, or what become of him.
 When I went up stairs I saw a blanket and pillow had been put on my bed, and when I came down stairs again and looked in the cupboard, I found some wet shirts and a sheet.
 The blanket and pillow were laid loose on the bed as if they belonged to the bed.
 I am sure they were not there when I left the house.
 Just after I found these things my house King came in, and I asked him if he had brought the things and put them where I found them.
 He said, yes.
 I begged him to take them away.
 He said he would presently.
 He had nothing else with him.
 I then went out and King followed.
 I went across the yard.
 I returned in about ten minutes and found the pillow was gone.
 King was then in Elizabeth Sterritt's.
 I went into him and asked him if he had taken the pillow.
 He said, yes.
 I said to him, I wish you would come and take the rest away.
 He said he was going home bye-and-bye and he would take them with him.
 Whilst I was talking to Mrs. Sterritt P.C.
 Hobbs and the picquet came up the yard.
 The policeman took charge of the things and carried them away.
 I did not see anything of Lang.

 P.C.
 Hobbs deposed to having gone with P.C.
-Purchase in search of the prisoner King, and to having found, at the witness Lock's house, four wet shirts, a wet sheet, and blanket, which he produced; and that he afterwards went to the barracks with Purchase, who took from Lang's foot a shoe and compared it with some footmarks in a garden adjoining the riding school, through which the prisoners must have have passed with the things to get from the barracks unseen, and which marks corresponded exactly with Lang's shoe.
+Purchase in search of the prisoner King, and to having found, at the witness Lock's house, four wet shirts, a wet sheet, and blanket, which he produced; and that he afterwards went to the barracks with Purchase, who took from Lang's foot a shoe and compared it with some footmarks in a garden adjoining the riding school, through which the prisoners must have passed with the things to get from the barracks unseen, and which marks corresponded exactly with Lang's shoe.

 P.C.
 Purchase was next examined, and said— In consequence of information I received on Tuesday morning last, I went to the barracks and received from Sergeant Gough a list of some things that had been stolen.
 I then went into the riding school and through a door at the side leading into little garden, where I saw some footmarks.
 There was another door in the garden which led into the summer parade field.
 Some new buildings had been erected near the garden, and the clay from the foundation had been thrown into the garden which, being quite soft, made the footmarks very plain.
 There were the marks of the feet of two men in the direction of the field from the door.
 I got some stones and covered up some of the plainest of the tracks.
 I then went to the Sergeant Major and asked him if there were any men absent last night.
 He said, Charles was.
 I then came into Newport, and went into the Tontine yard with P.C.
 Hobbs—four soldiers came down with me.
 I went into the witness Sterritt's house and went up stairs, and received from her a blanket, a polka cloak, pair of boots, and a coat.
 She said, King had brought them there.
 I now produce the things.
 I then came down stairs and apprehended King; he was concealed in a cupboard.
 I told him I should take him into custody for stealing those things from the riding school.
 He said, then you'll take me for what I haven't done.
 As I was coming to the station house with him custody, I said him, how do you account for having those things in your possession?
 He said, I found them on the side of the road between the barracks and the toll-gate.
 I asked him, when ?
 He said, last night, just after nine o'clock, when I was going to the barracks, just after the first tattoo, I picked them and brought them into the town; I was late, and I stopped absent.